`homeboy project`

 sh

-# Remove a component
+# Remove a shared table entry

-homeboy project remove my-project --json '{"component_ids": ["component-id"]}'
+homeboy project remove my-project --json '{"shared_tables": ["wp_users"]}'

 Renames a project by changing its ID.